P. Govinda Pillai

-P. Govinda Pillai (23 May 1926 – 22 November 2012) was a veteran Communist Party of India (Marxist) leader and ideologue from Kerala, India, and former Chief Editor of Deshabhimani.
+P. Govinda Pillai (23 May 1926 – 22 November 2012) was an Indian politician and Marxist ideologue belonging to the Communist Party of India (Marxist) from Kerala.
+He was also the former Chief Editor of Deshabhimani.

-Biography
+Early life

 Pillai was born on 23 May 1926 in Pulluvazhi, Perumbavoor, in a Nair family, as the son of Parameswaran Pillai and Parukuttyamma.
-He graduated with BA Hons. from St.Xaviers', Mumbai.
-He was elected as a member of Thiru-Kochi Assembly in 1951 and later as a member of the Kerala Assembly 1967–70.
-He was the Kerala Press Academy Chairman 1981–82.
+He graduated with BA Hons. from St. Xavier's, Mumbai.